agraef/midizap/README.md

 Try `midizap -h` for a brief summary of the available options with which the program can be invoked.

 midizap uses [Jack][] for doing all its MIDI input and output, so you need to be able to run Jack and connect the Jack MIDI inputs and outputs of the program.
-While it's possible to do all of that from the command line as well, we recommend using a Jack front-end and patchbay program like [QjackCtl][] to manage Jack and to set up the MIDI connections.
+We recommend using a Jack front-end and patchbay program like [QjackCtl][] for this purpose.
 In QjackCtl's setup, make sure that you have selected `seq` as the MIDI driver.
 This exposes the ALSA sequencer ports of your MIDI hardware and other non-Jack ALSA MIDI applications as Jack MIDI ports, so that they can easily be connected to midizap.
 (We're assuming that you're using Jack1 here.
 Jack2 works in a very similar way, but may require some more fiddling; in particular, you may have to use [a2jmidid][] as a separate ALSA-Jack MIDI bridge in order to have the ALSA MIDI devices show properly as Jack MIDI devices.)

 Having that set up, start Jack, make sure that your MIDI controller is connected, and try running `midizap` from the command line (without any arguments).
 In QjackCtl, open the Connections dialog and activate the second tab named "MIDI", which shows all available Jack MIDI inputs and outputs.
 On the right side of the MIDI tab, you should now see a client named `midizap` with one MIDI input port named `midi_in`.
 That's the one you need to connect to your MIDI controller, whose output port should be visible under the `alsa_midi` client on the left side of the dialog.